ujisati/ai-for-dummies/README.md

 ### My Llamas

 My Llamas is a Modal app that can download models to a Modal volume.
-You can specify Ollama model names, or specify Huggingface paths to files, including multipart files.
+You can specify Ollama model names to have ollama manage pulling them to the `.ollama` directory in the volume, or specify Huggingface paths to files, including multipart files.

 The app has a scale-to-zero Ollama inference server with token authentication through FastAPI.
 The FastAPI app just proxies requests to the Ollama REST server running in the container.